Tickets are on sale for the House and Garden Tour.

 Gumbo, 493 Atlantic Avenue

 Or click on the button below to purchase online.
 Tickets are $25 on the day of the tour.
 No strollers or back packs allowed.
 No photography please.
+If you purchase tickets using the link below, your name will be on the tickets buyers list at the Invisible Dog Gallery.

 - Boerum Hill House Tour, Sunday, June 5th 1:00 pm - 5:00 pm